Skip to content

 nmap $ip --script <category>

-# Run specific scripts
+# Run defined scripts

 nmap --script <script-name>,<script-name>,<script-name> -p<port> $ip